qsongatwpi/foo2/README.md

 env.close()
 # Note: The `render()` method is used to visualize the environment.
 ```
-We are done if you see an animation.
+We are done for open ai gym if you see an animation.